• Skip to primary navigation

 Preheat your oven to 425 degrees.
 Line a baking sheet with parchment paper and set aside.

-In the bowl of your mixer beat together the gluten free flour, rolled oats, brown sugar, baking powder, xanthan gum, ground ginger, ground cinnamon, ground nutmeg, ground cloves and sea salt.
+In the bowl of your stand mixer beat together the gluten free flour, rolled oats, brown sugar, baking powder, xanthan gum, ground ginger, ground cinnamon, ground nutmeg, ground cloves and sea salt.

 Add the cubed butter to the dry mixture and beat until a lumpy, dry mixture forms.
 Add the crystalized ginger, heavy whipping cream, molasses and egg.
 Blend just until the mixture starts to form a ball.